jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/05- A New Page.md

 `pipe_through :browser` says that within this scope, we'll be using the `browser` pipeline that we defined earlier.

-`get` takes 3 arguments- the url, the controller, and the method.
-Here the url is `/`, the controller is `PageController`, and the method is `:index`.
+`get` takes 3 arguments- the url, the controller, and the function.
+Here the url is `/`, the controller is `PageController`, and the function is `:index`.
 What this means is that if a GET request is sent to the url `/`, then we'll respond with the index function on PageController.

 ---